 Best UK small business accounting software – review guide – It’s never been easier or more affordable to manage your tax and accounting using small business accounting software – find the best accounting package for your needs here

 Business bank statements

 Business bank statements are an essential document used to verify the income and the outgoings of your company.
-The statements usually consist of a summary of your transactions which helps determine your spending and income.
-These are typically produced every month.
+The statements usually consist of a summary of your transactions which helps determine your spending and income and are typically produced every month.

 Financial accounts are necessary for the lender to gain a clear insight into the company for the full financial year.
 They allow lenders to see a greater picture of the company, rather than working solely from bank statements alone.

 For example, six months’ worth of bank statements might be taken from a period where your business had a quiet trading period.
 Financial accounts allow the lender to gain a longer-term insight, which shows a truer representation of your business.
 Turnover, profitability (in the form of profit and loss), and a balance sheet are all contained in financial accounts, which will show your assets, liabilities and equity attached to your business.

 Furthermore, financial accounts will also include your company registration number (CRN) and the registered address of your business, should you need to submit these.

 Financial accounts for a private company are usually first filed 21 months after the business has been registered with Companies House.

 VAT returns, which are usually updated every three months, can be used if your financial accounts are out of date.
 These returns will show the lender a picture during that year and can be used as an alternative to management accounts.
 Some businesses though may be VAT exempt.